Toggle: English / Spanish

 If your child has herpetic stomatitis, avoid spreading the virus to other children.
 While your child has symptoms:

-- Have your child wash her hands often
+- Have your child wash his/her hands often

 - Keep toys clean and don't share them with other children